JetBrains/resharper-devguide/topics/basics/getting_started/creating_plugin.md

 <procedure title="Create ReSharper &amp; Rider Plugins" id="create-ide-plugin">

 Launch the <control>New Project</control> wizard via the <menupath>File | New | Project...</menupath> action and provide the following information:
-1. Download the [plugin template]() from the GitHub Release section.
+1. Download the plugin template from the [GitHub Release page](https://github.com/JetBrains/resharper-rider-plugin/releases).
 2. Install the plugin template by calling:
 ```
 dotnet new --install JetBrains.ReSharper.SamplePlugin.*.nupkg